Richard Painter: 2022 U.S. House campaign

 In February 2022, Painter announced his candidacy for the U.S. House of Representatives in Minnesota's 1st congressional district.
 The seat became vacant after the death of Jim Hagedorn.
 In May 2022, Painter lost the DFL primary, placing third behind Sarah Brakebill-Hacke and Jeff Ettinger.

 Political positions

 Painter describes himself as a centrist, and has criticized the Republican Party's move to the right since 1980.
 He said he would not accept the support of political action committees, super PACs, or "dark money" organizations.
 He supports major investments in transportation and other infrastructure projects, and is critical of stadium subsidies.
 Painter also declared his opposition to the Trump tariffs, in particular those on steel and aluminum.

 Painter favors legalizing recreational marijuana and ending the federal ban on marijuana.
-On gun politics, he is critical of the NRA, calling it a "protection racket" and favors "a license-and-registration system similar to what we have for cars."
+He is critical of the National Rifle Association of America, calling it a "protection racket" and favors "a license-and-registration system similar to what we have for cars."